 Economics This area is designed to give students a strong foundation in microeconomic theory and to develop their skills in applying economic analysis to global health and population issues.
 Students study economic theory and econometrics as well as recent empirical economic research related to global health and population.
 In addition to courses at HSPH, students are expected to take advanced courses in economics in the Department of Economics in the Harvard Faculty of Arts and Sciences and at the Harvard Kennedy School.
 The rigorous training provided in this area of interest, together with interdisciplinary training in other areas, will allow students to undertake their own research using economic models of behavior.

 Health systems Training in this area prepares students to apply a multidisciplinary approach to advance knowledge and research on strengthening health systems.
 The goals of reforming health systems are to advance equity, improve health outcomes, and increase efficiency.
 Study in this area rests on three intellectual disciplines – political economy, evaluation sciences, and ethics – and emphasizes making evidence-based policies.
-In their coursework students gain knowledge that will enable them to improve the design, strategy, implementation, and evaluation of health systems around the world, particularly in middle- and lower-income countries.
-They learn to integrate theories of economics, political science, political economy, and ethics and to apply this understanding to the critical international health system issues of the day.
-Through extensive coursework in program evaluation, students apply methods to assess the performance of health systems or programs.
-Research topics include deterministic models of health system performance; political economy of health system reform; design of systems to improve the equity, effectiveness, and efficiency of health care; reform of financing, organization, and incentive structures to improve systems’ performance; evaluation of the effects of system reforms; and design and evaluation of social experiments to achieve social goals.
+In their coursework, students gain knowledge that will enable them to improve the design, implementation, and evaluation of health systems around the world, particularly in middle- and lower-income countries.
+They learn to integrate theories of economics, political science, political economy, and ethics and to apply this understanding to critical health system issues.
+Through extensive coursework in program evaluation, students apply methods to assess the performance of health systems and programs.
+Research topics include deterministic models of health system performance; political economy of health reform; design of systems to improve the equity, effectiveness, and efficiency of health care; reform of financing, organization, and incentive structures to improve performance; evaluation of the effects of system reforms; and design and evaluation of social experiments to achieve social goals.